-When it comes to new kitchen costs completely vary, depending on the size and style of your project.
-And, oh yep, it can get complicated, but don't worry we are here to make it all a bit easier and to give you a break down of the expenses.
+When it comes to new kitchen costs, they vary, depending on the size and style of your project.
+And, yes, it can get complicated.
+But don't worry we are here to make it all a bit easier and to give you a break down of the expenses.
 Our guide to kitchen costs will help you stay within your means, while you achieve the kitchen of dreams in the process.

 So just keep scrolling to use this guide to plan your design and to ensure you spend your kitchen remodel budget wisely.
 Then for more on everything kitchen-related, head to our kitchen ideas page.

 How much does a new kitchen cost?

 A new kitchen can cost as little as £3,000.
 And for that, you'll need to shop very smartly at a DIY store or Ikea for good quality units that don't break the bank.
 This won't, however, include the cost of kitchen worktops, which will be upwards of £100, appliances and fitting.

 How much does a new open plan kitchen cost?

 The cost of a new open plan kitchen really depends on your space.
 Are you going to have to knock down walls to create your open-plan layout?
 Add any new windows or doors?
 These kinds of jobs are where the extra cost will come in and they can cost more than the kitchen itself.

 But if you are simply remodelling an already open plan space, the price will be similar to your average kitchen so again anywhere from £3,000 upwards.
 But do bear in mind that an open-plan space tends to be larger than the average kitchen, and includes more elements that need to co-ordinate for a cohesive feel; this means the cost of refurnishing and accessorising the room will be incrementally greater.

 For more advice on creating an open plan kitchen head to our guide.